ben44496/2021-spring-notes/498dv/merge.md

 #
 ## Rate adaptation
-- Binary Phase Shift Keying (BPSK), Quadrature PSK, 16 Quadrature Amplitude Modulation (QAM-16, 4bits per symbol)
+- Binary Phase Shift Keying (BPSK), Quadrature PSK, 16 Quadrature Amplitude Modulation (QAM-16, 4 bits per symbol)
 	- All about SNR
-- For lower SNR, BPSK does better (1mbps @ 7dB) versus 16-QAM (0mbps @ 7dB), but at 25 dB we have (1mbps vs. 4mbps) so how do we adapt?
+- For lower SNR, BPSK does better (1 mbps @ 7dB) versus 16-QAM (0 mbps @ 7dB), but at 25 dB we have (1mbps vs. 4mbps) so how do we adapt?

 **Question**: Do I just get Least Sig.
 Bit if I have low SNR?

 **Answer**: We get the same datarate as a lower one, so like sure but I guess

 How do I figure out what rate should I transmit at?